-One of USC Annenberg’s newest faculty members, associate professor of communication Jennifer Petersen, wasted no time getting into the classroom.
-Fresh off her arrival from her previous position at the University of Virginia, she taught the graduate-level “Feminist Theory and Communication” course in Fall 2019, and this semester she’s teaching the “Social and Economic Implications of Communication Technologies” course, first in-person, and then via Zoom as all USC instruction moved online in response to the COVID-19 pandemic.
+One of USC Annenberg’s newest faculty members, associate professor of communication Jennifer Petersen, wasted no time getting into the classroom — both physical and virtual.
+Fresh off her arrival from her previous position at the University of Virginia, she taught the graduate-level “Feminist Theory and Communication” course in Fall 2019.
+This Spring, she taught the undergraduate “Social and Economic Implications of Communication Technologies” course, first in-person, and then via Zoom as all USC instruction moved online in response to the COVID-19 pandemic.

 An expert on the media, law, technology, and the intersection of those fields, Petersen is working on her second book, How Machines Came to Speak, contracted by Duke University Press, which explores the history of free speech law in the United States from the early 20th century to the present.
 She explains that most books about this period have assumed a kind of “progress narrative,” emphasizing the expansion of the right to free speech over the years.
 “I have been interested in telling a sort of different story than is typically told about this,” she said.
 “I’m interested in looking at how judges and justices have understood speech or expression, and how that's been impacted by changes in media technologies.”

 In this interview, Petersen shares her conclusions about what the evolving definition of speech implies for future cases ever-more-complex nonhuman “speakers.”

 What are the most important ways that the Supreme Court’s definition of speech has changed over the years, and what have been the lasting effects of that change?

 Getting up and speaking or writing something down was always considered speech, but more embodied actions, like protests, weren’t always considered speech.
 Now, speech has become so broad as to include almost any transfer of information — and this more capacious definition of speech becomes a mechanism to combat economic regulation.